n8n-io/n8n-docs/docs/courses/level-two/chapter-1.md

 /// note | What is an array of objects?
 An array is a list of values.
 The array can be empty or contain several elements.
 Each element is stored at a position (index) in the list, starting at 0, and can be referenced by the index number.
 For example, in the array `["Leonardo", "Michelangelo", "Donatello", "Raphael"];` the element `Donatello` is stored at index 2.

 An object stores key-value pairs, instead of values at numbered indexes as in arrays.
-The order of the pairs is not important, as the values can be accessed by referencing the key name.
+The order of the pairs isn't important, as the values can be accessed by referencing the key name.
 For example, the object below contains two properties (`name` and `color`):

 ```json
 {